 - a.
 General Rule.
 Any grade for a course, seminar or special course submitted by an instructor is final when received by the Registrar and may not be changed by the instructor. - b.
 Exception.
-A grade given by an instructor in a course, seminar or special course may be changed by the instructor if the original grade was recorded as "Incomplete." - Incomplete Request.
+A grade given by an instructor in a course, seminar or special course may be changed by the instructor if the original grade was recorded as "Incomplete." - 1) Incomplete Request.
 In certain circumstances that grade of "I" or "incomplete" may be granted to students experiencing extenuating circumstances.
 Students should initiate such a request with the Graduate, International, Compliance, and Legal Studies office at least ten days prior to the start of the final exam period. - 2) Request Conditions.
 A request for an incomplete will only be granted to students making sufficient academic progress and experiencing extenuating circumstances.
 Sufficient academic progress is defined as having approximately 75% of coursework completed prior to the end of the term and maintaining the required minimum grade for passing the course. - 3) Approval of Request.
 If a request for an incomplete is approved, a grade of "I" will be entered on the student's transcript. - 4) Deadline.
 Course work must be completed within four weeks from the last date of the semester.
 Upon conclusion of the extended deadline, the instructor will submit the adjusted letter grade to the Registrar for inclusion in the affected student's transcript.
-If a student fails to make up the work by the deadline, the "I" will automatically convert to the grade student has earned for all work completed up to that date.
+If a student fails to make up the work by the deadline, the "I" will automatically convert to a "W" for withdrawal from the course.